 On February 5, 2020, Africa Energy completed a private placement, in which the Company participated, investing \$5.0 million, acquiring 20,930,000 shares of a total of 104,652,174 shares issued.
 Africa Energy completed an additional private placement on September 30, 2020 in which the Company participated, investing \$6.8 million, acquiring 20,000,000 shares, of a total of 88,667,000 shares issued.
-As at June 30, 2021, the Company's ownership interest in Africa Energy is approximately 19.9%.
+As at September 30, 2021, the Company's ownership interest in Africa Energy is approximately 19.9%.

 Services Agreements:

-Service provider Service provided Invoice value 2021 Invoice value 2020 Balance owing 2021 Balance owing 2020 General Management and Service Agreement AOC to Africa Energy Administrative services provided to Africa Energy.
-21 102 - Consulting Services Agreement (1) Africa Energy to AOC Technical and administrative services relating to project evaluation - 300 - - General Technical and Administrative Service Agreement Africa Energy to AOSAC Technical and administrative services relating to its operating interest in Block 3B/4B, South Africa.
-175 192 - -
+9 months to S September 30 Service provider Service provided 2021 2020 General Management and Service Agreement AOC to Africa Energy Administrative services provided to Africa Energy.
+54 102 Consulting Services Agreement (1) Africa Energy to AOC Technical and administrative services relating to project evaluation - 300 General Technical and Administrative Service Agreement (2) Africa Energy to AOSAC Technical and administrative services relating to its operating interest in Block 3B/4B, South Africa.
+239 192